Toddlers' Guide to Lindsay Wildlife Experience - 510 Families

 The Lindsay Wildlife Experience is a super fun option for you and your three-year-old if you’re looking to get up close and personal with animals.
 The museum is relatively small and welcoming to little kids, with plenty of interactive exhibits and live events to keep short attention spans engaged.
 Just be prepared for the museum store as soon as you arrive (it’s RIGHT IN FRONT).
 Consider bringing lunch, a scooter and sand toys to enjoy at Larkey Park after you’ve had your fill of creatures, making it a full-day field trip.

-• RATES: Your 3-year old costs $10, the same as other children age 2-17; $12 Adults; $10 Seniors 65+; Free for Members.
+• RATES: Your 3-year old costs $13, the same as other children age 2-17; $15 Adults; $13 Seniors 65+; Free for Members and children under 2.
 Discounts or free admission to certain other children’s museum or science museum members.
 Check the lists or ask at the desk.

-• GETTING THERE: Located at 1931 First Avenue Walnut Creek, CA 94597 and it took about 25 minutes each way from Berkeley with free parking.
+• GETTING THERE: Located at 1931 First Avenue Walnut Creek.
+It took about 25 minutes each way from Berkeley with free parking.
 Or 1/2 mile from Walnut Creek BART.

 All opinions are mine and Elaina’s.